abhishekchitwar/abhishekchitwar/README.md

 ## A little bit about myself.. 👋😄

 My name is [**Abhishek Chitwar**](https://www.linkedin.com/in/abhishek-chitwar-48523b38),  I am currently working for [Ansys](https://www.ansys.com/), more specifically work on Methods Development, I have experience in physics-based engineering software development, having been involved in the development of an aerothermal modeling tool at past organization.
-In addition, I proficient in utilizing CFD as an application specifically for Turbomachinery.
+In addition, proficient in utilizing CFD as an application specifically for Turbomachinery.
 I am an enthusiastic learner & constantly strive to expand my knowledge in developing Physics-based Simulation Workflows and Enterprise Solutions using the [PyAnsys](https://github.com/pyansys) ecosystem.
 Looking forward to talking to you all!